The-Marcy-Lab-School-Assignments/swe-oop-assessment-2-DarlinHolguin/src/short-response.md

 }
 ```

-This demonstates polymorphism because we are using the same `start()` interface in both classes, yet we are changing the instructions for each class.
+This demonstrates polymorphism because we are using the same `start()` interface in both classes, yet we are changing the instructions for each class and returning different data.

 ---